hyperia-sk/highlight-ception/README.md

 - **module** - module responsible for browser interaction, default: WebDriver.
 - **timeWait** - wait seconds between `see`, `seeLink`, `seeElements`, `seeInField`, `click`, `clickWithLeftButton` and `clickWithRightButton` functions
+- **cssClassName** - css class name to use for css style we inject in page
 - **cssStyle** - your custom css style for highlight element or text on a site

 ## Requirements